7 Opening Traps Starting with Gambits: Tactical Tricks for Early Wins

 Takeaway:

-Trap Theme: Double Bishop Attack and Exposed King
+Trapping Theme: The Bishop Pair Attack and the Unkinged King

-The Danish Gambit sacrifices two pawns for active bishops and rapid development.
-If Black is greedy and careless, they walk into trouble quickly.
+The Danish Gambit offers two pawns for active pieces and speedy development.
+If Black gets greedy and sloppy, they soon walk into trouble.

 Example Trap: